osawa-naotaka/vtunehub/doc/devel/PHASE_01/01_03_REQUIREMENT.md

   stream_type TEXT NOT NULL,
   description TEXT,
   thumbnail_url TEXT,
+  tags JSON,
-  state INTEGER NOT NULL DEFAULT 1, created_at INTEGER NOT NULL, updated_at INTEGER NOT NULL, deleted_at INTEGER
+  state INTEGER NOT NULL DEFAULT 0, created_at INTEGER NOT NULL, updated_at INTEGER NOT NULL, deleted_at INTEGER